king7hills/etchAsketch/README.md

 15:17EST Joseph Haas
 Basic project constraints completed

 Next, I will work on the extra credit assignments.
 The first is applying random colors to the fill function.
 The second is applying an ever darkening effect with opacity.
 I am taking it upon myself to add toggle buttons for using these effects.
 Rainbow Fill for random colors.
 Shade Fill for opacity.

 23:03EST Joseph Haas
 Rainbow fill feature works.
 Still sorting out the shading function.
 Toggle works, but haven't figured out the underlying shading.

+1.3.25
+For the sake of moving on, I've decided to comment out the shading code I've written.
+I may come back to it at some point, but I'd like to continue learning rather than spend an inordinate amount of time on the shading feature.